cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

 ```
 exosite -h
 ```
-**If it returns “command not found”, you may need to install pip with brew on your specific OS.
-NOTE: There's a known issue in OS X - if you've upgraded to "El Capitan", you may need to go around the built-in system dependencies on “six” by running:**
+**If it returns “command not found,” you may need to install pip with brew on your specific OS.
+NOTE: There's a known issue in OS X—if you've upgraded to El Capitan, you may need to go around the built-in system dependencies on “six” by running:**
 ```
 sudo pip install --upgrade exosite --ignore-installed six --ignore-installed prompt-toolkit --ignore-installed requests
 ```

-Once you’ve confirmed the Exosite CLI was successfully installed, run the following 3 commands:
+Once you’ve confirmed the Exosite CLI was successfully installed, run the following three commands:

 ```
 npm install